antrea-io/antrea/docs/design/windows-design.md

 ### Service Traffic

 Kube-proxy userspace mode is configured to provide NodePort Service function.
-A specific Network Adapter named "HNS Internal NIC" is provided to kube-proxy to configure Service addresses.
+A specific Network adapter named "HNS Internal NIC" is provided to kube-proxy to configure Service addresses.
 The OpenFlow entries for the NodePort Service traffic on Windows are the same as those on Linux.